Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 Ocular Melanoma Guides for Patients

 These guides, written for patients and their families, provide printable overviews on testing, diagnosis, and treatment of ocular melanoma — primary and/or metastatic.
-Their latest publication dates are shown.
+Their latest publishing dates are shown.

-Because patient guides cover not only medical topics but also helpful non-medical topics, they are shown here regardless of the latest publication date if they are still provided as an organization's primary reference document for patients.
+Because patient guides cover not only medical topics but also helpful non-medical topics, they are shown here regardless of the latest publishing date if they are still provided as an organization's primary reference document for patients.
 (EyeMelanoma.org normally removes medical information that is more than two years old.)
-Always remember that each patient guide will not reflect any new medical developments that have occurred since its latest publication date.
+Always remember that each patient guide will not reflect any new medical developments that have occurred since its latest update.

 United States: